 On ibogaine I saw that I had this totally fine life and what I had done to it was so destructive.
 I was able to see how my actions had affected other people.
-I wasn’t spiritual before I took it but when I came out of it the first thing I said was I couldn’t understand if what I had seen had come from me or from this plant.
+I wasn’t spiritual before I took it but when I came out of it the first thing I said was, I couldn’t understand if what I had seen had come from me or from this plant.
 It didn’t make any sense.
 I always thought the world was just black and white but I had this new opinion that there was something else out there.
 There was something missing in my life.
 Now it was more interesting to be part of the real world, to know what I could accomplish with my own mind and my own spirituality, which I guess I’d been seeking before through drugs.
-Before then it never even occurred to me that this was even possible.
+Before then it never even occurred to me that this was possible.

 Do you think being ‘awake’ in this world is difficult?

 That’s a good question.
-Yeah definitely.
+Yes, definitely.
 And maybe that had been my issue for a long time, but I do the best I can do.
 I think being awake in this world is more interesting for sure, but for someone who’s an ex-drug addict, having to relearn how to feel emotions is probably the hardest thing I’ve had to do.
 If you’re doing opiates, they’re pain killers so I never had to feel upset or sad, it just didn’t exist.
 It was all euphoric, so all of a sudden to have to be ok with feeling bad, that was really difficult for me.
 You get used to the ritual of being an opiate addict and having this euphoric answer to every single morning.

 What are your thoughts on other plant medicines?

 From my experiences with DMT and ayahuasca they are multi dimensional… intergalactic.
 They don’t feel like they are from this planet.
 It’s a more abstract experience.
 But ibogaine is just so about you.
 It’s so individualised and direct.
 It’s so rooted to this planet, and this earth, your ancestors and where you came from, and your own brain.
 It’s just so in your face.
 It’s kind of cynical in a sense too.
 There’s a trickster in the iboga spirit.
 It’s like anything that you kind of hope that you’re not.
 When you’re on ibogaine it’s going to come right in front of you.
 You are that x 100 and then it’s going to laugh at you.
 It’s not an easy experience at all.
-I’ve never experienced anything like it.
-So I don’t think it’s comparable to anything that I’m aware of.
+I’ve never experienced anything like it so I don’t think it’s comparable to anything that I’m aware of.

 What is the hardest part of the experience?